SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - We may still need to make sure people feel like they earned their way into the club, so a bar to get in may be necessary.
 - I usually set the bar of attendance to be like 4 sessions, and once they surpass that, they get into Shenanigans.
 - People like Harikeshav, Nahush, Gokul, Aditya Chaitanya, Tusti, started off by spectating debates before proceeding to debate themselves.
 I believe spectating should be counted as attendance (like I've said previously).
-- A few people who undergo informal recruitments are the people who barely missed out in round 3, who still expressed desire to join when I reached out to them.
+- A few people who undergo informal recruitments are the people who barely missed the bar in round 3, and still expressed desire to join when I reached out to them.
 I keep the bar a little lower for them since they had already debated a little.
 I'm glad to see many of them are still debating today, 6 months later, and did NALSAR too, like Shubhangi, Akshay Gudur, and Akshith.
 (I made extra sessions for them during the regular recruitment semester itself.)